What happens if you can't pay your credit card?

 Reach out to your credit card issuer

-Contacting your credit card issuer is an important initial step to take when it comes to credit card bills you may miss or already have missed.
+Contacting your credit card issuer can be an important initial step to take when it comes to credit card bills you may miss or already have missed.
 In general, creditors may not be able to help in all situations, but they can be helpful in many instances.

 Set up a budget that includes your credit card payment